 The Project's contract period is April 1 through March 31.
-Unfortunately, this period does not align well with BPA's fiscal year.
+Unfortunately, this period does not align well with BPA's fiscal year (October 1 through September 30).
 Subsequently, the values displayed in Taurus do not accurately represent the project's performance.
-The values in Taurus area combination of contracts from different [project] fiscal years and include contracts (i.e., ODFW and WDFW) that are not related to the performance of this project.
+The values in Taurus are a combination of contracts from different [project] fiscal years and include contracts (i.e., ODFW and WDFW) that are not related to the performance of this project.
 A more accurate illustration of annual spending levels for this project is provided in the "Major Accomplishments" section of this proposal.

-Since 1999, this project has served two distinct functions: 1) provide funding for Foundation staff to facilitate meetings and provide analytical support to the fish and wildlife managers, NPCC, BPA, and other stakeholders, and 2) provide reimbursement funding for fish and wildlife managers' time and travel for participation in regional activities.
-The financial performance of each of these two functions is described here:
+Since 1999, this project has served two distinct functions: 1) provide funding for Foundation staff to coordinate and facilitate meetings and provide analytical support to the fish and wildlife managers, NPCC, BPA, and other stakeholders, and 2) provide reimbursement funding for fish and wildlife managers' time and travel for participation in regional coordination activities.
+Following are descriptinos of the financial performance for the two functions: